-For the nine month period ended September 30, 2017, cash used in operating activities was \$4.2 million as compared with \$45.1 million of cash provided by operating activities in the prior year period.
+For the six month period ended June 30, 2017, cash provided by operating activities was \$2.4 million as compared with \$24.4 million for the prior year period.
 The principal contributors to the change in operating cash flows were:

-- A \$18.4 million changes in net loss adjusted for non-cash charges and credits, and - A \$31.0 million change in cash flows related to operating assets and liabilities resulting from: - A decrease in cash flows due to the following: - · Changes in CA-NA's, BA's and CA-ROW's accounts receivable due to the timing of collections; - · Changes in CA-NA's and BA's deferred revenue as deferred revenue balances increased more during 2016 than in 2017; - Changes in CA-ROW's deferred airborne lease incentives due to more installations at higher amounts during 2016 as compared with 2017; - · Changes in CA-NA's accrued liabilities due primarily to the timing of payments; and - Changes in accrued interest due to the payment of interest on the Senior Secured Notes during 2017 while no such payment was made during 2016, as the Senior Secured Notes were issued in June 2016. - Offset in part by an increase in cash flows due to the following: - Changes in all three segments' prepaid expenses and other current assets.
+- A \$19.5 million decrease in net loss adjusted for non-cash charges and credits, and - A \$2.5 million change in cash flows related to operating assets and liabilities resulting from: - A decrease in cash flows due to the following: - Changes in CA-NA's and BA's accounts receivable due to the timing of collections; - Changes in CA-NA's deferred revenue as deferred revenue balances increased during 2016 and decreased slightly during 2017; - Changes in CA-ROW's deferred airborne lease incentives due to more installations during 2016 as compared with 2017: - Changes in BA's accounts payable and accrued liabilities due primarily to the timing of payments; and - Changes in accrued interest due to the Senior Secured Notes being issued in June 2016, while accrued interest remained relatively flat in during 2017. - Offset in part by an increase in cash flows due to the following: - Changes in all three segments' prepaid expenses and other current assets.
 The change in CA-NA was due to the recognition of development services during 2017 that were paid in 2016.
 The change in BA was due to deposits made on certain inventory items during the first quarter of 2016, while no such payments were made during 2017.
-The change in CA-ROW was due to the timing of payments on satellite services; - Changes in BA's inventory due to inventory builds throughout 2016 while inventory decreased slightly during 2017; - Changes in CA-NA's deferred airborne lease incentives due to more installations at higher amounts during 2017 as compared with 2016; and - Changes in CA-ROW's and BA's accrued liabilities due primarily to the timing of payments.
+The change in CA-ROW was due to the timing of payments on satellite services; and - Changes in CA-NA's and CA-ROW's accounts payable and accrued liabilities due primarily to the timing of payments.